cortexlabs/cortex/examples/sklearn/mpg-estimation/README.md

 ### Initialization

-We can place our code to download and initialize the model in the `init()` function:
+We can place our code to initialize the model in the `init()` function:
 ```python
 # predictor.py